 - Hashing Process: When a key-value pair is added using the

-method generates a hash value.
+putmethod, the key'shashCodemethod generates a hash value.
 This value is further hashed to determine the array index for storage. - Collision Handling: If multiple keys hash to the same index, nodes are linked together in a linked list within that array index.

 - Retrieval Process: When retrieving a value using the

-method, the key's hash value determines the array index.
-If multiple nodes are present, theequals
+getmethod, the key's hash value determines the array index.
+If multiple nodes are present, theequalsmethod is used to find the correct key.

 "Map methods":